rae83/info4250/README.md

 Models 1-3 are used to predict the COMPAS risk score level (High, Medium, or Low) that was assigned for a given example.
 There are two types of risk scores: general risk and violent risk.
 I train and provide side-by-side results for each type or risk score.

-Model 4 predicts the 2-year rate of recidivism (will this person commit a crime again within the next two years?) for both general recidivism and violent crime redivisim.
+Model 4 predicts the 2-year rate of recidivism (will this person commit a crime again within the next two years?) for both general recidivism and violent crime recidivism.
 The model presented here considerably outperforms COMPAS risk scores in predicting both types of recidivism.

 I tried to put in clarifying blocks of text throughout to explain what is happening / being shown.
-In the nnet notebook, The blocks of output text on a red background can be ignored; it is just output pertaining to training each model.
+In the nnet notebook, the blocks of output text on a red background can be ignored; it is just output pertaining to training each model.
 Let me know if you have any questions!

 ### Sources
 The data csv files come from [ProPublica's repo](https://github.com/propublica/compas-analysis) of data they collected from FOIA requests (thanks for doing all the hard work!).